21 Beaches with the Warmest Water in the World

 Best for: Lovers of all-inclusive resorts

 What to do: Laze on a sun lounger, go for a dip, join a game of volleyball, grab some grub at a local beachfront restaurant, or try kiteboarding.
-It’s equally amazing for couples and families, depending on where you choose to stay.
+It’s equally amazing for couples and families, depending on where you stay.

 Where to stay: One of the top-rated Secrets Resorts in the world, Secrets Cap Cana Resort & Spa is quite literally Eden for adults.
 (That means no guests under 18 years old are allowed.)
 If you’re traveling with kiddos, we’d suggest reserving a room at the Hyatt Zilara Cap Cana, a family-friendly all-inclusive that also appeals to couples and is just a five-minute walk from Juanillo Beach.